cap-js/docs/java/development/index.md

         // book with title "The Raven" and a stock quantity of > 111 Books book = result.single(Books.class);

-        assertEquals("The Raven -- 11% discount", book.getTitle(), "Book was not discounted");
+        Assertions.assertEquals("The Raven -- 11% discount", book.getTitle(), "Book was not discounted");
     }
 }
 ```